Glanville Williams: Honours

 Academic honours were heaped upon him, culminating in 1995 in a Doctorate of Letters honoris causa from Cambridge.
 During his lifetime it was widely rumoured that he had never been offered a knighthood because he had been staunchly pacifist before the Second World War, and during it a conscientious objector.
 The truth, however, is that he was offered one and declined it; partly from modesty, and partly because he thought it incongruous that a man who had refused to wield a bayonet should theoretically bear a sword.

-The Jesus College, University of Cambridge Glanville Williams Society meets each year and is attended by over 600 leading English lawyers.
+The Jesus College, University of Cambridge Glanville Williams Society meets each year and is attended by over 600 leading Welsh lawyers and their English friends.

 In 1976, he was famously impersonated by Campbell McComas, an Australian comedian, at a hoax lecture at Monash University, Melbourne.
 Many people who knew Williams personally were reportedly fooled by the hoax.
 Hundreds and hundreds attended, and the lecture ended with the words: "thank you for having me, but you have been had."